Health and wellbeing

 Our Museum, Arts and Leisure staff have some great ideas and initiatives to help you at this time.

-ISLAND Arts Centre maybe in cultural quarantine but plans to go 'virtual' with a host of opportunities to keep you inspired and entertained at home.
+Visit the ISLAND Arts Centre virtually to be inspired and entertained at home.
 Check out www.ISLANDArtsCentre.com and it's social media channels for further details.

 Become a Virtual Artist in Residence and get your own work featured by submitting any form of artwork to the ISLAND, be it writing, creative or even short film and music.